Kalbz/CBT/README.md

 ## Mini-Games Overview
 1. **The Maze**:
-    Theme: Positive Thinking
+    _Theme_: Positive Thinking
-    Objective: Navigate through a maze while breaking "stones of negativity" along the way.
+    _Objective_: Navigate through a maze while breaking "stones of negativity" along the way.
-    Challenge: Stay focused on the positive as you clear your path and reach the exit.
+    _Challenge_: Stay focused on the positive as you clear your path and reach the exit.

 2. **The Forest**
     _Theme_ :Breathing Rhythm